-AXA IM sectorial exclusion policies encompass areas such as Controversial Weapons, Climate risks, Soft Commodities and Ecosystem Protection & Deforestation and Tobacco.
-AXA IM's Environmental, Social and Governance standards policy ("ESG Standards") integrates specific sectorial exclusions such as white phosphorus weapons, includes violation of international norms and standards such as the United Nations Global Compact Principles or the OECD guidelines for Multinational Enterprises and excludes investment companies which are involved in severe ESG-related incidents and investments in issuers with a Low ESG quality.
+AXA IM sectorial exclusion policies encompass areas such as Controversial Weapons, Climate risks, Soft Commodities and Ecosystem Protection & Deforestation.
+AXA IM's Environmental, Social and Governance standards policy ("ESG Standards") integrates specific sectorial exclusions such as tobacco and white phosphorus weapons, includes violation of international norms and standards such as the United Nations Global Compact Principles or the OECD guidelines for Multinational Enterprises and excludes investment companies which are involved in severe ESG-related incidents and investments in issuers with a Low ESG quality.
 Instruments issued by countries where serious specific categories of violations of Human Rights are observed are also banned.
-More details on those policies are available at [Our Policies and Reports \(www.axa-im.com\)](http://Our Policies and Reports (www.axa-im.com)).
+More details on those policies are available at [Our Sustainability policies and reports.](#)

 AXA IM's exclusion policies and ESG standards are reviewed annually by our Compliance and RI Coordination teams and updated accordingly.
 Based on these policies and standards, our responsible Investment Research team draws up ban lists which are then implemented into our systems to be monitored.

-The Financial Product's other extra-financial commitments are also implemented through our monitoring tool which take into account other regulations and extra-financial guidelines (such as, but not limited to, Label guidelines).
+The fund's other extra-financial commitments are also implemented through our monitoring tool which take into account other regulations and extra-financial guidelines (such as, but not limited to, Label guidelines).
 The parameters used for the monitoring are reviewed by our Compliance team before being implemented into our monitoring tools.
 These due diligence processes' implementation and monitoring are controlled internally by our Compliance team to ensure compliance with applicable regulatory norms.